davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/customize.md

 </Form>
 ```

-And then in your connector:
+Then, in your connector, you can use the outlet arguments to add custom fields:

 ```hbs title="connectors/above-foo-form/bar-input.hbs"
 <@outletArgs.form.Field @name="bar" as |field|>